 3: The Scottish Power Active Research Centre (SPARC) is a collaboration with University of Strathclyde that has been running since 2006.
 In this programme we sponsor research that is relevant to the power sector with particular emphasis on how ScottishPower can improve the network in the short to medium term.
-The programme has delivered new techniques for cable health monitoring and software tools for the analysis of alarms, among many other developments.
+The programme has delivered new techniques for cable health monitoring which we are now using on 33kV circuits and software tools for the analysis of alarms which has now been in place for two years, among many other developments.
 The collaboration also gives us new R&D opportunities and insight into new technologies.

-For every £1 of customers' money we spend on R&D, we secure a further £4 from other sources such as project partners or research grants through academia
+For every £1 of customers' money we spend on R&D, we secure a further £4 from other sources such as project partners or research grants